guardian/content-api-scala-client/README.md

 ## Retrying recoverable errors (backoff strategies)
 Sometimes the backend services that the client relies on can return HTTP failure results, and some of these are potentially recoverable within a relatively short period of time.
 Rather than immediately fail these requests by default as we have done previously, it is now possible to automatically retry those failures that may yield a successful result on a subsequent attempt.
-As of version 15.6 of the client it is necessary to declare a `ContentApiBackoff` strategy when defining an implementation of `ContentApiClient`.
+As of version 17.0 of the client you can apply a retry and a backoff strategy when instantiating a `ContentApiClient` instance by mixing in `RetryableContentApiClient` trait and providing a backoff strategy.

 The following strategies are available;